JNPRAutomate/automated_tickets_management_with_syslog_saltstack_RT/README.md

 ## Trigger a syslog message from a junos device

-ssh to a device a disable an interface.
+ssh to a device and disable an interface.

 ```
 [edit]